MFHKiwi/super-smash-aeugh/README.md

 ### To build:
 1. Ensure that the above dependencies are on your system.
-2. Type `make` to build the program.
+2. Run `make` to build the program.
-3. Run the executable with `~./super-smash-aeugh`.
+3. Run the executable with `./super-smash-aeugh`.